coq/opam/POLICY.md

  1. _Released_ with a version number and a tar ball (that is mirrored on the Coq OPAM archive website)
- 1. Includes a _Changelog_ that lists all changes between any two version part of this archive
+ 1. Includes a _Changelog_ that lists all changes between any two versions part of this archive
  1. The _License_ must allow free redistribution, not necessarily free as in free software or free beer
- 1. The maintainer or author of the packaged software is informed his software is part of the archive and does not oppose
+ 1. The maintainer or author of the packaged software is informed that his software is part of the archive and he does not oppose
  1. _No_ _Admitted_ proofs
- 1. All _Axioms_ are documented
+ 1. All _Axioms_ used are documented
  1. ML code should use _no_ _unsafe_ _features_ and is _reviewed_ by a Coq
     developer
  1. _Documentation_ should be available (see the `doc:` field in the OPAM metadata)

-In any case the Coq developers keep the right to remove any package at any time.
+In any case the Coq developers keep the right to remove any non compliant package at any time.

 ### 2.3 Updating to a new version of a package already there